Hotel Sonrisa Kenya

 While some of the most elegant hotels can feel a bit impersonal, Hotel Sonrisa immediately makes you feel like home.
 The friendliness of the staff and the coziness of the rooms go a long way to give you a welcoming vibe.

-If you are planning a trip to Diani, I highly recommend staying at Hotel Sonrisa Diani beach Kenya.
+If you are planning a trip to Diani beach, I highly recommend staying at Hotel Sonrisa in Diani beach Kenya.
 It’s a beautifully designed luxury beach resort, where you can get away from the busy city hassles.

 The 2-bedroom family suite is ideal for a family of four.
 The Breakfast has too many choices which will make sure you start your day energized.
 Cable TV and free WIFI are both available in the rooms and common places.